Tyrone-Liu/ExperimentalApp/README.md

 + [ ] On `OnePlus 6 (enchilada)`, after captured single image several times, the `imageReader` will suddenly not recceive the capture result.
 This will not happen in `repeatingRequest` or after stopped the repeatingRequest of preview.
 + [x] ~Settings will not be initialized the first time opening the APP, needs to set at least once.~
 + [ ] When the Focus Assistant center was set to some point, the magnification will be smaller, even if the `CaptureResult.SCALER_CROP_REGION` is exactly what we want.
++ [ ] When switching between bottom sheets too fast, the `viewingControlBottomSheet` will be set to `0`.
+Because when close the bottom sheet, there is a `STATE_SETTLING` before `STATE_HIDDEN`, if user open a new bottom sheet before `STATE_HIDDEN` callback (this is quite easy), the `viewingControlBottomSheet` will be set to `0` and date in adjust pannel will not be synchronized with 3A results.